stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 This is not a very precise question.
 What exactly constitutes a problem?
 If you have to write on a tiny piece of paper that can barely hold a single bigram, adding a trigram to the mix creates problems.
-That's obviously not our concern here.
+Such pesky tribulations of daily life are obviously not our concern here.
 Remember that we use negative $n$-gram grammars as a model of natural language phonotactics.
 So their job is to describe which potential words are well-formed and which are ill-formed.
 We would have a problem if this failed for some reason: a word is both well-formed or ill-formed, a word that is ill-formed suddenly becomes well-formed when bigrams and trigrams are mixed, or the other way round.